reimagined/resolve/docs/tutorial.md

   Init: () => ({}),
   // A projection function updates the state based on events.
   // Each such function is assotiated with a single event type.
-  // It recieves the state and an event and returns the updated state.
+  // A projection function recieves the state and an event and returns the updated state.
   [SHOPPING_LIST_CREATED]: (state, { timestamp }) => ({
     ...state,
     createdAt: timestamp  // Add an event's timestamp to the state.